 CBDCs will be successful if they are used on a vast scale.
-Therefore, they will have to create sufficient attractiveness that users will massively use them.
+Therefore, they must create sufficient attractiveness that users will massively use them.

 A CBDC will have to prove it is different, better in some aspects and as effective as existing payment methods.

-The dilemma of privacy protection vs the needs of anti-money laundering regulation
+The dilemma of privacy protection vs. the need for anti-money laundering regulation

-Cash has this benefit, for users, that it is anonymous, with the flipside that it can be used for fraudulent activity.
-Digital cash should approach this anonymity while, at the same time, complying with Anti Money Laundering obligations.
+Cash has the benefit for users that it is anonymous, with the flipside that it can be used for fraudulent activity.
+Digital currency should approach this anonymity while, at the same time, complying with Anti Money Laundering obligations.